Climate Conference Program

 https://www.scandichotels.com/hotels/sweden/gothenburg/scandic-molndal

 You book and pay your accommodation, which is available at the hotel if desired, yourself.
 Please book your room and register to the conference September 27 at the latest.
-Contact the hotel through email or phone for the best price as conference guest.
+Contact the hotel through email or phone for the best price as a conference guest.

-Message from the hotel:
+Message from the hotel

 Book a hotel room at Scandic Mölndal by going to the hotel’s website www.scandichotels.se/ and enter code BKLI261024 in the booking code field.